+In the past decade, the CPG industry has experienced limited growth, with the exception of a few innovative categories.
 Although the CPG industry is mature, it’s witnessing transformative change.
-In the past decade, it experienced limited growth, with the exception of a few innovative categories.
-There’s an all-out assault on everyday price because LIDL and Aldi are aggressively increasing their footprint.
+There’s an all-out assault on everyday price because small-inventory grocery stores like LIDL and Aldi are aggressively increasing their footprint.
 Walmart is issuing penalties for late deliveries.
-Amazon said it would charge manufacturers more for premium shelf space.
-Retailer collaboration is just not happening.
+Amazon said it’ll charge manufacturers more for premium shelf space.
+And, retailer – manufacturer collaboration is just not happening.

 When external disruption threatens sales performance, what should a CPG company do?

 Industry expert Wayne Spencer explains that during a time when manufacturers and retailers have more data at their fingertips about what consumers buy, when they buy it, and why they’ve bought it, both parties remain latched to the notion that success is “either”, but not “us.”

 Reactionary Price Cuts

 Unfortunately, a retailer’s first response to competitive pressure is to reduce prices.